Hosting Re...

 A 1 Gbps network port ensures your store doesn’t choke delivering high-res product images.
 But raw bandwidth is useless without low latency.
 If your EU customers hit a US server, TCP adds 200ms+ per request.
 Choose hosts with edge locations near your buyers—or integrate a CDN.
 Unmetered traffic prevents overage fees when viral traffic strikes.

 Your Magento hosting plan must align with your store’s traffic levels and future scaling plans.
-Consider the following.
+Consider the following ways to host Magento, including managed and unmanaged options.

 Shared hosting fails Magento because noisy neighbors monopolize I/O during peak hours.
 Database queries queue behind unrelated WordPress sites—a deathblow for real-time inventory.

 VPS hosting offers guaranteed resources but demands sysadmin expertise.
 Configuring Varnish, Redis, and Elasticsearch incorrectly leaves performance untapped.
-Ideal for lean teams with DevOps skills.
+Ideal for lean teams with DevOps skills who want more control to host Magento.

 Dedicated servers deliver raw power for 1M+ SKU catalogs but require in-house server hardening.
+Managing your own server means you are responsible for security, maintenance, and troubleshooting.
 Overprovisioning wastes $1,000s/month, underprovisioning risks downtime.

 Cloud hosting (AWS/GCP/Azure) shines in scalability—auto-scaling groups add web servers during traffic spikes.
+Leveraging cloud infrastructure provides better performance and flexibility for growing Magento stores.
 But unoptimized cloud stacks bleed money on idle resources.

 Managed Magento hosting is the turnkey solution.
 Providers preconfigure every layer: Nginx tuning, Varnish cache rules, Redis persistence, and Elasticsearch heap sizing.
 They patch zero-day vulnerabilities before exploits emerge and offer Magento-specific firewalls (WAF) blocking SQLi attacks targeting checkout.